open-wc/open-wc/packages/testing/README.md

   },
   ```

-For more details pls see [testing-karma](https://open-wc.org/recommendations/testing-karma.html)
+For more details, pls see [testing-karma](https://open-wc.org/testing/testing-karma.html)

 ## Automating Tests via Browserstack
 To be production ready you should run tests in all the browsers you wish to support.